iagonunez/Docker-servarr-installation/README.md

-# Arr programs install for Linux using Docker
+# Servarr programs installation for Linux using Docker

 This script and docker-compose file help install Sonarr, Radarr, Lidarr, Prowlarr to download Linux ISOs along with qbitorrent, a vpn through gluetun and a navidrome server for music streaming.